md82680/michael-despo-portfolio/READMEdocs/custom-deployment.md

 7. Now, create a new empty repository named \<your-username>.github.io and leave it there.
 8. Now you need to go to [pages.js](../pages.js#L3) There you must change the 3rd line.
-As it the the url of your empty repository:
+As it is the the url of your empty repository:

    ```js
    const repoURL =